Other feeding issues

 When to give your baby water

 You can give your baby extra water each day, but you don't need to.
-Give your baby spring water, distilled water, well or tap water.
+Give your baby spring water, distilled water, well water (if tested and has safe bacterial levels) or tap water.

 What you should know about vitamin D

 Your baby needs vitamin D to make healthy bones and teeth.
-Vitamin D is triggered by direct sunlight.
+Vitamin D is made by skin exposure to direct sunlight.
 However, the American Academy of Pediatrics (AAP) recommends that babies and young children stay out of direct sunlight when outside.
 This is especially true for babies younger than 6 months old.
-(Be sure to put sunscreen on your baby's skin when outside.)

-Breast milk contains all the vitamins and minerals your baby needs, except for vitamin D. The AAP recommends giving your breast-fed baby a liquid multivitamin with vitamin D once a day.
-Follow the package directions.
+Breastmilk contains all the vitamins and minerals your baby needs, except for vitamin D. Give your baby 400 IU of a vitamin D supplement every day.
 You may start giving the liquid drops in the first few days of your baby's birth.

 When to worry about spitting up

-Your baby may spit up or vomit after a feeding.
-This is normal during infancy.
-Call your health care provider to schedule an appointment if your baby:
+Your baby may spit up or vomit (throw up) after a feeding.
+Call your health care provider to schedule an appointment if:

-- vomits more than once in a while
+- your baby vomits more than once in a while

-- coughs or has extreme fussiness during feedings (because of spitting up).
+- your baby coughs or has extreme fussiness during feedings (because of spitting up).

 When to let your baby explore finger foods

 At about 9 months old, your baby will be able to sit in a high chair.
 She will enjoy being at the table eating with your family.
 This is a good time for your baby to explore finger foods.
-Let her play with the spoon and explore different textures or food when he or she has developed a pinching grasp between the thumb and first finger.
-Make sure to cut up finger foods in small pieces to prevent choking.
+Let your baby play with the spoon and explore different textures or food when she has developed a pinching grasp between the thumb and first finger.
+Cut up finger foods in small pieces to prevent choking.

 What to do when your baby doesn't eat much

-no longer needed.
-Do not give your baby extra milk, juice, or non-nutritious snacks because you think she isn't eating enough.
-Offer three meals a day plus nutritious snacks and milk.
-Limit juice because it may suppress her appetite.
+Don't give your baby extra milk, juice or non-nutritious snacks because you think she isn't eating enough.
+Offer three meals a day plus healthful snacks and breastmilk or formula.
+Limit juice because it may keep your baby from getting hungry.